github/codeql/docs/codeql/codeql-overview/about-codeql.rst

 #.
 Running CodeQL queries against the database
 #.
 Interpreting the query results

-For information on the CodeQL toolchain and on running CodeQL to analyze a codebase, see the `CodeQL CLI <https://docs.github.com/en/code-security/codeql-cli>`__, `CodeQL for Visual Studio Code <https://docs.github.com/en/code-security/codeql-for-vs-code>`__, and `About code scanning with CodeQL <https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning-with-codeql>`__ in GitHub docs.
+For information on the CodeQL toolchain and on running CodeQL to analyze a codebase, see the `CodeQL CLI <https://docs.github.com/en/code-security/codeql-cli>`__, `CodeQL for Visual Studio Code <https://docs.github.com/en/code-security/codeql-for-vs-code>`__, and `About code scanning with CodeQL <https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning-with-codeql>`__ in the GitHub docs.

 Database creation
 ~~~~~~~~~~~~~~~~~